MuckRock/documentcloud/docs/api/api.md

 * `POST /api/documents/<id>/process/` &mdash; Process document
     * This will process a document.
 It is used after uploading the file in the [direct file upload flow](#direct-file-upload-flow) or to reprocess a document, which you may want to do in the case of an error.
-It does not accept any parameters.
+It accepts one optional boolean parameter, `force_ocr`, which will OCR the document even if it contains embedded text if it is set to `true`.
 Note that it is an error to try to process a document that is already processing.
 * `DELETE /api/documents/<id>/process/` &mdash; Cancel processing document
     * This will cancel the processing of a document.
 Note that it is an error to try to cancel the processing if the document is not processing.